andrewrk/zig-general-purpose-allocator/README.md

 ## Roadmap

 * Validation fuzz testing
+  - vary the size and alignment of allocations
+  - vary the number of and kind of operations in between allocations and corresponding frees
+  - vary whether or not the backing allocator succeeds
+  - how much memory capacity it goes up to
 * Make allocations favor iterating forward over slots.
 Favor using new slots in the same memory page over reusing freed slots.
   - Note that we tested sequential mmap/munmap on Linux and it picked the same